Skip to:

 Card sorting is a user-centered design tool that offers a unique insight into the minds and preferences of users.
 It helps designers to understand how content should be organized and navigated, ensuring that final designs align with user expectations.

-What exactly is Card Sorting?
+What is Card Sorting in UX?

 Imagine you're organizing a party, and you have a deck of cards representing different elements of the event—food, music, guest list, and decor.
 How do you categorize these elements to ensure the party is a hit?
-That's card sorting in a nutshell but for UX design.
+That's card sorting in a nutshell, but for UX design.

 Card sorting is a technique that can be used to design or evaluate the information architecture of a website.
-During this process, participants are asked to categorize topics in a way that makes sense to them, and they may also help label these groups.
-This user-centric method provides valuable insights into users' expectations and understanding of the website's content.
-It helps create an intuitive site navigation and organization, making it easier for users to find what they want.
+During this process, participants are asked to categorize topics in a way that makes sense to them.They may also help label these groups.

 Types of Card Sorting